paul-nechifor/dotfiles/readme.md

 ## TODO

-- Don't show `X`es in `svn st` because there are no changes.

 - Run `setxkbmap ro; xmodmap ~/.Xmodmap` every minute.

 - Start `nm-manager` in i3.

 - Add `sass-lint` to Syntastic

-- Add an `ag-do` command which takes an `ag` selector and the rest is a command to run on all the files.
-For example this would be useful with `sed` rename commands.

 - Use `grep` if `ack` or `ag` don't exist.